elibroftw/blog.elijahlopez.ca/content/posts/university/bu-493-behavioural-finance.md

 ### BBK Model

 - classification models
-- confident, impetuous, careful, anxious
+- confident, impetuous, careful, anxious, methodical

 The Adventurer: Investors who are confident as well as make impulsive decisions have been classified as the adventurer in the BBK model.
 These are the kinds of investors who will make very risky investments.
 They are often seen investing in the futures and options space with high amounts of leverage.
 Often, they put all of their money on one single bet based on the level of confidence they might have on that bet.